Maureen O'Connell: Political career

 O'Connell served as a Trustee and as Deputy Mayor of the Village of East Williston from 1991 through 1998.

 Prior to her taking office as County Clerk on January 1, 2006, O'Connell served as the first woman to be sent by the 17th District to the New York State Assembly, where she served as ranking member of the Assembly's Health Committee and on the Judiciary, Insurance and Ethics Committees.
 She was also a member of the Sexual Assault and Violence Education (S.A.V.E.) taskforce on sex crimes and violence against women and children.
 She serves on the board of directors of the St. John's University School of Law Alumni Association and the Maternity & Early Childhood Foundation.

 In January 2007, O'Connell was selected as the Republican, Conservative, and Independence candidate for the open 7th State Senatorial District in a special election, called by Governor Eliot Spitzer to fill the vacancy created by the resignation of Senator Michael A.L.
 Balboni.
 Her opponent was Democrat Craig Johnson, a County Legislator who was strongly endorsed by former governor Eliot Spitzer.
 The polls closed February 6, 2007 with Johnson defeating O'Connell.

 Personal life

-O'Connell lives in East Williston with her husband Don.
-They have one son.
+Maureen O'Connell lives in East Williston with her husband Donald.
+They have one son named Donald Jr. She has 3 grandchildren.